hornjbl/product-preview-card-component-main/README.md

 -   What are the differences between an `<img>` and `<picture>` element?
 Kevin started off with an `<img>` element, but said that he will later switch to the `<picture>` element.
 He then embedded the `<img>` tag inside a `<picture>` tag.
 -   Kevin made a statement that heading element identifiers shouldn't be used for styling purposes, and that a class should rather be used.
 Why is that?
 -   Watch Kevin's playlist on [custom properties](https://www.youtube.com/playlist?list=PL4-IK0AVhVjOT2KBB5TSbD77OmfHvtqUi).
+-   How do you calculate rem sizes from pixel sizes?

 ### Standard HTML Reset